Relationships Are Revolutionary

 Individually, Fellows are innovative, optimistic, and impact-driven.
 Collectively, the Fellowship community is constantly adapting to provide relevant resources, connections, and solidarity.

-To date, there are over 100 Roddenberry Fellows across the country, working on critical issues from immigrant detention and voting rights to healthcare and domestic abuse.
+To date, there are over 100 Roddenberry Fellows from across the country, working on critical issues from immigrant detention and voting rights to healthcare and domestic abuse.
 Together, their collective efforts are creating a more diverse, inclusive country for all of us.

 Who we’re looking for